nomad-coe/nomad/docs/parser.md

 ## Testing a parser

-Until now, we simply run our parse on some example data and manually observed the output.
+Until now, we simply run our parser on some example data and manually observed the output.
 To improve the parser quality and ease the further development, you should get into the habit of testing the parser.